-While some parabolic mirrors are broadband metal-coated (e.g. with protected aluminum or gold coating), which often exhibit too high reflection losses for use as laser mirrors, others are made with dielectric coatings.
+While some parabolic mirrors are broadband metal-coated first surface mirrors (e.g. with protected aluminum or gold coating), which often exhibit too high reflection losses for use as laser mirrors, others are made with dielectric coatings.
 Typically, these are highly reflecting (HR) coatings, which often need to be designed for a relatively large range of angles of incidence.
 The surface quality of such parabolic laser mirrors is often particularly high – substantially higher than e.g. mirrors for lighting applications.

 Parabolic laser mirrors are not usually used inside lasers, but mostly outside for forming a tight beam focus.

 Typically, one uses parabolic mirrors in situations where one either needs to tightly focus a collimated beam or to collimate a tightly focused beam, where the beam divergence is strong in the focus.
 For example, this can be necessary for high harmonic generation, laser material processing, supercontinuum generation without waveguides, where extreme optical intensities are required, and for fluorescence microscopy.
 Frequently, off-axis parabolic mirrors are required for such applications.